-Proceeds from the sale of the Bonds will be used (i) to purchase municipal Bonds from New Hampshire Governmental Units, (ii) to deposit additional moneys in the Reserve Fund securing the Bonds, and (iii) to pay certain costs of issuance with respect thereto.
-See "PLAN OF FINANCING - Application of Proceeds", herein.
+Proceeds from the sale of the Bonds will be used (i) to purchase municipal Bonds from New Hampshire Governmental Units, (ii) to refund certain outstanding bonds of the Bank issued under the 1978 Resolution, and (iii) to pay certain costs of issuance with respect thereto.
+See "PLAN OF FINANCING/PLAN OF REFUNDING - Application of Proceeds" and Appendix F - "Summary of Bonds Refunded", herein.